leeping-ng/web-references/full-stack/README.md

     - Open a new terminal and:
         ```
         mongo
-        use conFusion // WHERE WAS THIS SET??
+        use conFusion # db name set in config.js
         db.users.find().pretty()
         ```
         We can see that the "admin" flag is set to false for this account.